 I’m the managing editor of GOOD, where I oversee the website’s daily content.
 Previously I was the editor in chief for the San Antonio Current, San Antonio’s only alternative news source.
-I lead a staff of seven immensely talented writers, editors, and an art director to create award-winning work recognized on a state and national level.
+During my time there, I led a staff of seven immensely talented writers, editors, and an art director to create award-winning work recognized on a state and national level.
 My culture reporting, interviews, and reviews have also appeared in the Guardian, BOMB, Kirkus Indie Book Reviews, the Onion A.V.
 Club (Austin), Spin.com, and Soundcheck Magazine, among other publications.

 Previously, I worked as a government reporter for the Williamson County Sun newspaper, the assistant editor of San Antonio magazine, and the music and film editor of the San Antonio Current.
 I hold a Master of Science in Journalism from Columbia University, New York, NY.

-Areas of specialization include: album, book, concert, film and restaurant reviews; author and musician interviews; city politics reporting; court and crime reporting; local election coverage; police and sheriff department reporting; and let’s not forget the Texas State Board of Education.
+Areas of interest include: album, book, concert, film and restaurant reviews; author and musician interviews; city politics reporting; court and crime reporting; local election coverage; police and sheriff department reporting; and let’s not forget the Texas State Board of Education.
 I’m currently very interested in the socioeconomic implications of our criminal justice system, with a focus on indigent defense.

 I also have extensive experience with the Associate Press (AP) Stylebook and the Chicago Manual of Style.